caitlincoffey/Movement-Synthesizer/algorithms.md

 If you want to look more at the music theory behind the frequencies of Western music and the pitch tuning algorithm, please read more [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).

 ### Chord Selection Process

 The process of selecting a chord is randomized so that the generated music does not sound repetitive.
 This design decision was made only after experimenting with the chord selection being attached to other variables such as the note of the y axis or z axis; we found that when there was little movement around either axis the generated music played the same three notes repeatedly, even if the movement pattern was similar to a person walking.

+To select a chord, a

 If you want to look more at the music theory behind what a chord is and the chord selection process, please read more [here](https://caitlincoffey.github.io/Movement-Synthesizer/musictheory).